lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 RFC 5990 recommends support for alternatives to KDF3 and AES-Wrap-128;
 this document simply states that other key-derivation functions and other key-encryption algorithms MAY be supported.

+RFC 5990 supports the future definition of additional KEM algorithms that use RSA; this document supports only one, and it is identified by the id-kem-rsa object identifier.

 RFC 5990 includes an ASN.1 module; this document provides an alternative ASN.1 module that follows the conventions established in {{RFC5911}},